 - furnish (that is, sell, provide or give), or causing to be sold, furnished, or given away, any alcoholic beverage to a person under the age of 21; or,

-- being an on-sale licensee and permitting a person who is under 21 to consume an alcoholic beverage on the premises, even if the licensee doesn’t have actual knowledge that the individual is under 21 years of age.10
+- being an on-sale licensee and permitting a person who is under 21 to consume an alcoholic beverage on the premises, even if you do not have actual knowledge that the individual is under 21 years of age.10

 A violation of BPC 25658 is charged as a misdemeanor.
 The penalties for furnishing alcohol to a minor vary depending on the exact circumstances of a case.
 Penalties, though, may include substantial fines and imprisonment in the county jail.

-Pursuant to California Vehicle Code 23124 VC minors in California cannot drive a vehicle while using a wireless telephone or an electronic device.
+Pursuant to California Vehicle Code 23124 VC, if you are a minor in California, you cannot drive a vehicle while using a wireless telephone or an electronic device.

 VC 23124 (b) states: